pellico/krobots/README.md

 ### Tank body and turret
 The picture body is bigger than the actual body used by physical simulation.
 For this reason user can be surprised to see a cannot bullet go through the body with damaging the body.
 Physical tank and turret body are visible by zooming greatly and they are displayed as red empty rectangles.
+Tank physical body has 7.0 m length and 3.0 m width.

 ![tank](./doc1.PNG)